French rail network hit by ‘malicious acts’ ahead of Paris Olympics

 France’s high-speed TGV rail network has been hit by “malicious acts”, disrupting some of the nation’s busiest lines on the day of the Paris Olympics opening ceremony.

-“Arson attacks were started to damage our facilities,” said state-owned railway operator SNCF on Friday, stating that the “simultaneous malicious acts” had taken place overnight.
+“Arson attacks were started to damage our facilities,” said state-owned railway operator SNCF on Friday, adding that the “simultaneous malicious acts” had taken place overnight.

 Keep readinglist of 3 items